 - The researcher must adhere to the standard Mobility Rule: at the deadline for the submission of applications, they can have resided or carried out their main activity in the country of the host organisation outside Europe for no more than 12 months in the 3 years immediately prior to the deadline.

-- Project Duration 24 to 36 months (including a mandatory 12-month reintegration period back to Europe after the completion of the outgoing stay).
+- Project Duration is 36 months (including a mandatory 12-month reintegration period back to Europe after the completion of the outgoing stay).

 - Typical Fellowship Budget ~ €85,000 per annum.

 An organisation can participate as a Beneficiary or a Partner Organisation:

 - Beneficiaries participate fully in the network, recruiting and training researchers and receiving a portion of the project budget to fund the full costs of this participation.

 - Partner Organisations do not recruit researchers, but get involved in training activities (for example, hosting researchers who are on secondment, contributing to training events): Partner Organisations do not receive funds from the project budget, but can reclaim eligible participation costs from one of the Beneficiaries.

 Potential applicants should first find a host organisation (or organisations for Global Fellowships) and a host researcher in that organisation who will support the application and host the researcher if their application is successful.
 The applicant and the host researcher should jointly prepare and submit the fellowship application.